kailash-manasarovar/statement/docs/timeline/2024/may.md

 - I change my flight details to fly out from Valencia to Bali where there is a works do
 - I head to Madrid for a week.
 - Outside the hotel I see strange guys hanging around.
+- I receive notification that the conservatory has banned mobiles from the building.

 ## My speech